thatguyshzr/interview_questions/README.md

 # Interview Questions
 List of questions I've been asked during interviews.
 They usually ask about projects in my resume, but here are questions that apply to everyone.

-If any answer is wrong or if there's a better way to answer it, create a pull request.

 * [Python](#python)
 * [Flask](#flask)
 * [SQL](#sql)